nf-core/eager/docs/output.md

 #### Table

 This table will report values per-file (or rather per module log-file).
 It will try to collapse as far as possible, if the log files have the same name - however particularly for pre-AdapterRemoval FastQC, you will likely get duplicate lines for the same sample - i.e. R1 and R2 for each library.
+Accordingly, separate libraries will be displayed separately e.g. for DamageProfiler if using TSV input and perform merging of Samples (which would be reported at the qualimap level).

 Each column name is supplied by the module, so you may see similar column names.
 When unsure, hovering over the column name will allow you see which module it is derived from.

-The default columns are as follows:
+The **default** columns are as follows:

-* **Sample Name** This is the log file name without the file suffix.
+* **Sample Name** This is the log file name without file suffix(s).
 This will depend on the module outputs.
 * **Seqs** This is from Pre-AdapterRemoval FastQC.
 Represents the number of raw reads in your untrimmed and (paired end) unmerged FASTQ file.
 Each row should be approximately equal to the number of reads you requested to be sequenced, divided by the number of FASTQ files you received for that library.
 * **Length** This is from Pre-AdapterRemoval FastQC.
 This is the average read length in your untrimmed and (paired end) unmerged FASTQ file and should represent the number of cycles of your sequencing chemistry.
 * **%GC** This is from Pre-AdapterRemoval FastQC.
 This is the average GC content in percent of all the reads in your untrimmed and (paired end) unmerged FASTQ file.